mcpython4-coding/Documentation/mcpython/LaunchWrapper.md

         function inject_sys_argv(self, argv: typing.List[str])

-            Currently unused helper function for loading the sys.argv config into the game
+            Helper function for loading the sys.argv config into the game
             todo: all sys.argv parsing belongs here, with a general parser for options not specified